adanieljohnson/ABLE_2022_Workshop/ABLE 2022 Workshop,text of handouts.md

 ## Register for a Free GitHub Account

 GitHub Desktop should ask if you want to log into an existing account, or create one.
 If it does not do that automatically, go to the [GitHub home page](https://github.com/) and follow the prompts to register. __You do not need a private account for this workshop__.
-If you choose to start using GitHub regularly, it only costs $50/year for full access, and definitely is a good investment; the backup service alone saved me several times after I accidentally deleting important files or content.
+If you choose to start using GitHub regularly, it only costs $50/year for full access, and definitely is a good investment; the backup service alone saved me several times after I accidentally deleting important files.

 ## OPTIONAL: Install R and R Studio Open Source Edition